 Be warned: you have to participate in lead generation to get further information about the SIPP product.
 The guides are available via email and providing your phone number is mandatory.
 So if you’re just shopping around, you’ll need to go back and update your marketing preferences afterwards.

 All in, it’s not hard to see why the SIPP is so well-reviewed and continues to win awards.
-While it’s not designed for high net-worth individuals, you do get real value if you’re just starting out and you get it at a cost that’s substantially lower than other providers.
+You do get real value if you’re just starting out and you get it at a cost that’s substantially lower than other providers.

 Opening an Account